petercsmith-x/vocalfusion-rpi-setup/README.md

 - install the required packages
 - install a devicetree overlay for I2S
 - update the asoundrc file to support I2S devices
-- add a cron job to load the I2S drivers at boot up

 For XVF361x-INT devices these actions will be done as well:

-- configure MCLK at 12288kHz from pin 7 (BCM 4)
+- configure MCLK at 12.288 MHz from GPIO4 [see warning below]
-- configure I2S BCLK at 3072kHz from pin 12 (BCM 18)
+- configure I2S BCLK at 3.072 MHz from GPIO18
 - update the alias for Audacity
 - update the asoundrc file to support I2S devices
 - add a cron job to reset the device at boot up